philnguyen/soft-contract/README.md

     make proof

 The command should finish with no output if the proof goes through.
-Otherwise, Lean will complain with some unproven theorem (or those admited without proof using `sorry`).
+Otherwise, Lean will complain about some unproven theorem (or those admited without proof using `sorry`).

 #### Browsing the proof